What’s Causing The Pain?

 Treatment for Pain Relief

 At your first appointment, I will do a full evaluation of your case.
 This allows me to understand why you have pain so that your treatments will be effective and long-lasting.

 I treat pain every day.
-Some of the most common types of pain I see are:
+Some of the most common types I see are:

 • Low back pain

 • Sacroiliac pain

 • Plantar fasciitis, and other types of heel and foot pain

 • Rotator cuff pain

 I also treat other types of physical discomforts (numbness, tingling, pressure, etc.).